DEFRA/cdp-libraries/packages/cdp-auditing/README.md

 Services running on the CDP Platform are deployed with a log collection sidecar (FluentBit).

 The log sidecar filters messaged based on their `log.level` field.
-Messages with `"log.level": "audit"` are filtered out and send to the audit stream, while all other log levels are send to the OpenSearch pipeline.
+Messages with `"log.level": "audit"` are filtered out and send to the audit stream, while all other log levels are sent to the OpenSearch pipeline.